As with all of the modeling projects I've taken on over the years, the Batmobile

 as has the writing of this tutorial.

 It's a known fact to most modelers that the amount of work that goes into scratch-building a model of a subject not available as a kit is directly proportional to the likelihood that a kit manufacturer will soon release a full kit of that very subject and in the same scale.
-(Quantum physics probably has an equation for that.)
-Round2/Polar Lights was kind enough to announce their plans to produce their Batmobile kit long before I had reached any Point of No Return in this conversion.
+Round2/Polar Lights was kind enough to announce their plans to produce their Batmobile kit long before I got too far into this conversion.

 And, yes, I did purchase the Polar Lights kit.